Paid Parental Leave in the U.S. vs. Other Developed Countries

 - The types of paid leave programs being proposed in the U.S.

 Here are the terms to know before diving in:

 - Paid leave is a leave of absence from employment for parents that takes place around a qualifying event, such as the birth or adoption of a child.
 Employers continue to pay the entirety or a portion of the parent's regular earnings.

 - Unpaid leave is a leave of absence from employment that takes place around a qualifying event, such as childbirth or adoption, during which time employees are not paid but their jobs are protected.

 - Maternity leave (or pregnancy leave) can be paid or unpaid and is a leave of absence from employment for women that takes place around the time of childbirth or adoption.

 - Paternity leave is a leave of absence for employed fathers that can be paid or unpaid and takes place in the first few months after childbirth or adoption.

 - Parental leave is a leave of absence for employed parents which can be paid or unpaid and typically is available after maternity or paternity leave.
-In some cases, it is available to both parents, while in other cases, it is specifically allocated for mothers only or for fathers only.
+In some cases it is available to both parents, while in others it is specifically allocated for mothers or fathers only.